denis-beurive/angulardart-playground/README.md

 Everything compiles... you are happy.

 You change something in your code, in another file...
 And, suddenly, you get tons of errors !
-Your first reaction is to look at what your last changes.
+Your first reaction is to look at your last changes.
 But everything seems OK.
 You restart the CLI command `webdev serve`... maybe there is something that needs to be reinitialised somewhere.
 Nothing changes.
 You still have tons of errors !

 Then, your intuition tells you to add a comma in the declaration :